-Behind the scenes at The Dukes play in the park
+Behind the scenes of The Dukes play in the park

-The Three Musketeers, which is recommended for anyone aged 5+, opens on July 3 and runs until August 18.
+The Three Musketeers, which is recommended for anyone aged 5 plus, opens on July 3 and runs until August 18.
 For tickets, ring The Dukes box office on 01524 598500 or www.dukes-lancaster.org.